adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 To update the membership lists for a given [user-group](glossary.html#usergroup), specify `add` and `remove` actions in the `do` list for the `usergroup`.
 Up to 10 memberships can be added/removed in one command entry using the `user` and `group` options.

 __domain:__ _string_ (_only available with the [user root command](#userRootCommand)_)
-Federated IDs that are not email addresses, must supply the domain the user belongs to in order to identify the user.
+[Federated IDs](glossary.html#federatedId) that are not email addresses, must supply the domain the user belongs to in order to identify the user.
 This is required for all operations; create, update, add, remove, and removeFromOrg.
 The domain field must be at the same level as the user field.
-The domain field is ignored if the user has an Adobe or Enterprise ID.
+The domain field is ignored if the user has an [Adobe](glossary.html#adobeId) or [Enterprise](glossary.html#enterpriseId) ID.
 [Identity Types](glossary.html#identity) explains the different account types available.

 __requestID:__ _string_
 Arbitrary string which will be returned in the response payload.
 This is to help assist in identifying the corresponding response to a command entry.

 __useAdobeID:__ _boolean_ (_only available with the [user root command](#userRootCommand)_)
-When true the user id is interpreted to refer to an existing AdobeID even if a Enterprise or Federated ID exists with the same name.
+When true the user id is interpreted to refer to an existing [Adobe ID](glossary.html#adobeId) even if a [Enterprise](glossary.html#enterpriseId) or [Federated ID](glossary.html#federatedId) exists with the same name.

 __do:__
 Lists the series of _steps_ to complete for this command entry.
 Please note when using the [user root command](#userRootCommand)) that there can only be __one__ create user operation ([createEnterpriseID](#createEnterpriseID), [createFederatedID](#createFederatedID) or [addAdobeID](#addAdobeID)) and __one__ delete user operation ([removeFromOrg](#removeFromOrg)) in a single command entry.

 <a name="addAdobeID" class="api-ref-subtitle">__addAdobeID:__</a> (_only available with the [user root command](#userRootCommand)_)
-Adds a user who has an existing Adobe ID.
-[Identity Types](glossary.html#identity) explains the different account types available.
+Adds a user who has an existing [Adobe ID](glossary.html#adobeId).
 If the organization has not migrated to [OneConsole](glossary.html#oneconsole) then the user will receive an email inviting them to join the organization.
 For _[migrated](glossary.html#oneconsole)_ organizations, the client can include user-information fields such as `firstname` and `lastname`.
 See [user-information](#user-information) for individual field descriptions.
 ```json